 • Client IDs are public and can be shared (e.g. embedded in the source of a web page).

-• Client secrets are equivalent to a password for your application and must be kept confidential.
+• Client Secrets are equivalent to a password for your application and must be kept confidential.
 Never expose it to users, even in an obscured form.

-Getting tokens
+Getting Tokens

 The domain dedicated to Snapplify Access is auth.snapplify.com.

-We support the following authentication flows:
+We support the authorisation code flow:

-Flow Type
+Flow TypeDescription

-Your application uses a server, can securely store a Client Secret and can make server-to-server requests.
+Authorisation code flowYour application uses a server, can securely store a Client Secret, and can make server-to-server requests.

 When an API request requires authentication, send the following:

-curl -H "Authorisation: Bearer <access token>" https://auth.snapplify.com/api/userinfo
+curl -H "Authorization: Bearer <access token>" https://auth.snapplify.com/api/userinfo

 Scopes